iCliniq Logo

 Conclusion:

 Seckel syndrome is an inherited condition that poses physical and mental disabilities to the affected child.
 This leads to mental trauma to the family of that child.
-When you have a family history of the disease, it is essential to consult your doctor during pregnancy to detect antenatal deformities.
+If you know you have a family history of the disease, consulting a doctor during pregnancy to detect antenatal deformities is vital.

 Frequently Asked Questions